Avassy/AvassyFramework/Avassy.AspNetCore.Mvc.InvisibleReCaptcha/README.md

 - Avassy.AspNetCore.Mvc.InvisibleReCaptcha.ValidateReCaptchaAttribute

-## We use an ActionFilterAttribute: ValidateReCaptcha which validates the g-recaptcha-response.
+### ValidateReCaptcha validates the g-recaptcha-response.
 ##### These are the parameters:

 - secretKey (string, required): The secret key you acquired in the Google developer console.